Video Game / Lunar: Eternal Blue

 may have even been the pioneer.
 Be that as it may, the fact that the game held up well enough for a remake is testament to Lunar 2

 's other strengths - the fun characters, the entertaining, humor-laden writing, and the fantastic soundtrack.
-The remake, released in the twilight of the PS1 era, is notable for: being the only
+The remake, released in the twilight of the PS1 era, is notable for being the only

 remake of Lunar 2

-which developers can't seem to leave alone) and having a lot more in common with its Sega CD original than its counterpart, Lunar: Silver Star Story Complete
+and having a lot more in common with its Sega CD original than its counterpart, Lunar: Silver Star Story Complete